fnetz/mcrconapi/README.md

 Tested against minecraft spigot 1.7.10 server - SUCCESS

+Current version: v1.0.1

 ## Usage
 1. Instantiate RConClient using one of the four constructors
 2. If you used one of the non-password constructors, call authenticate(password) to login.
-3. Use sendCommand(command) to execute a command and get its output (TODO)
+3. Use sendCommand(command) to execute a command and get its output

 ## Contribute
 1. Clone the project using the link github provides